 Dr. Mattar is the Quality Improvement Officer for the Division of Gastroenterology.

 Dr. Mattar sees patients in his gastroenterology practice at MedStar Georgetown University Hospital.
-He embraces a holistic approach to patient care within the IBD Center at MedStar Georgetown as part of a multidisciplinary treatment team that includes dietitians and other key providers.
+He embraces a team approach to patient care within the IBD Center at MedStar Georgetown as part of a multidisciplinary treatment team that includes dietitians and other key providers.
 He is also active in clinical trials for IBD and performs fecal microbiota transplantation for recurrent and refractory C. difficile infection.

 Dr. Mattar enjoys family time with his wife and son, including fishing in local ponds and creeks.
 He especially enjoys exploring the Washington museums and playgrounds with his young son.
 He also enjoys checking out the local cafes and creating his own latte art.

 Patients and practitioners can connect with Dr. Mattar on Twitter (@gastrodocmattar) and follow his tweets on new developments in gastroenterology.